 - Tibetan Mala: 27-27-27-27 bead placement with a marker bead placed between each section, equally splitting the lengths into four.
 This is the traditional Tibetan Buddhist method to arrange the beads, used to keep track of breaths, mantras, or prayers.

 The malas that I create are made with 100% gemstones, semi-precious stones, and crystals from one source: the Earth.
 The stones are chosen for the properties they are thought to enhance.
+Read all about the meaning of the stones here.
 Custom orders are welcome.

-I include one of more of the following elements in every Mala, the charms can be added or removed at your request:
+I include one of more of the following elements in the Mala, the charms can be added or removed at your request: